fathom-playground/playground/README.md

 defined it.
 This is the most exciting part.
 You're a part of this community, talking to other adventurers, creating the educational systems of the future.

+## Step 4.
+Get Credentials

+Communicating your experience to others is an important part of learning.
+But the Playground isn't a central authority that can issue credentials to you, we're a community.
+There are no compulsory assessments.

+Instead credentials work like everything else in the playground, they're defined by you.
+You can use the [fathom-protocol](https://fathom.network) to participate in a community consensus process to create and then earn credentials, whenever you think they are useful to you and your adventure.

 # Change and Governance
 The playground, this community and the systems that support it, is intended to grow and change, and so needs a governance model.